Ultra-low Carbon Cement

 L’Archipel is a mixed-use complex of five buildings housing Vinci’s new headquarters and will accommodate 4,000 employees.

 This project is part of the creation of a new district, Les Groues, near the La Défense business district.
-It is intended to be a demonstrator of innovative environmental solutions.
+It is intended to showcase innovative environmental solutions.
 With its mixed-use development, both a private building and a public structure (the RER E station), it optimizes land resources and limits the environmental impact of construction.

 Vinci wants to reduce the footprint of its activities through solutions that are as effective as they are ecological.
-The Archipelago is thus a demonstrator of the group's innovations and commitments in terms of energy performance.
+L’Archipel is a tangible example of the group’s innovations and commitments in terms of energy performance.

 In the case of Exegy UBC concrete, ground activated slag almost completely replaces clinker, reducing CO2 emissions by nearly 70%.

 This reduction in carbon impact is accompanied by excellent performance in terms of compressive strength, tensile strength, modulus of elasticity, behavioral law (stress-strain relationship), shrinkage, creep and fire resistance and durability of over 50 years.

 At Ecocem, we place a high value on our own internal sustainability and governance.
 Find out more here.